 OG Siobhan Tobin announced as the 2019 Victorian Rhodes Scholar

-A huge congratulations to Old Grammarian Siobhan Tobin (’12), who was recently awarded the prestigious 2019 Victorian Rhodes Scholarship to study a PhD at Oxford University.
+A huge congratulations to Old Grammarian Siobhan Tobin (’12), who was recently announced as the 2019 Victorian Rhodes Scholar to study a PhD at Oxford University.

 Siobhan is currently working as a Physicist at the Australian Nuclear Science and Technology Organisation.
 After completing Year 12 at Ballarat Grammar, Siobhan studied for a Bachelor of Philosophy (Hons) majoring in Physics with First Class Honours at the Australian National University.